martynenkomax88/notes/hack/system/http_syscalls.md

 ### Multiprocessing

 In order to handle multiple connections a loop with `fork()` is used:
-  - The process is doubled --> parent returns 0 and child returns parents PID
+  - The process is doubled --> child returns 0 and parent returns child's PID
   - The parent is closing its specific connection since the handling of the process is passed to the child
   - The parent is doing `accept()` and fork again to create another child connection
-  - Different logic and daat can be handled by the subconnectins
+  - Different logic and daat can be handled by the subconnections